sosiouxme/diy-extra-port-cartridge/README.md

 of use:

-    OPENSHIFT_DIY_IP      The IP address assigned to the application OPENSHIFT_DIY_PORT    The port assigned to the the application
+    OPENSHIFT_DIY_IP      The IP address assigned to the application OPENSHIFT_DIY_PORT    The HTTP-routed port assigned to the the application OPENSHIFT_DIY_EXTRA_PORT  An extra port assigned to the the application

 For more information about environment variables, consult the [OpenShift Application Author Guide](https://github.com/openshift/origin-server/blob/master/node/README.writing_applications.md).